sm18lr88/Nougat-GUI/README.md

 ## Features
 - **OCR & AI**: Converts academic PDFs into markdown.
 Still a work in development.
 - **Markdown Compatibility**: Renders tables and formulas in Mathpix Markdown format.
 - **Self-installs and self-updates Nougat**: Don't worry about installing or updating Nougat yourself.
-This app takes care of that everyt time you run it.
+This app takes care of that everyt time you run it. *This function makes the GUI slow-ish to start, but the goal is user friendliness.*

 ## How to Use
 1. **Installation**: Install Python.